AdobeDocs/commerce-cloud-service.en/help/user/overview.md

 ## The New Commerce Experience

 Monolithic applications are resource-intensive and difficult to scale and serve rapidly.
-By leveraging the Adobe Experience Cloud ecosystem, Commerce customers gain unparalleled access to SaaS-based microservices that are rich, intelligent, and performant.
+With the Adobe Experience Cloud ecosystem, Commerce customers gain unparalleled access to SaaS-based microservices that are rich, intelligent, and performant.

-Commerce on AEC leverages Unified Shell to provide productivity features and consistent interface elements to enhance the AEC user experience.
+Commerce on AEC uses Unified Shell to provide productivity features and consistent interface elements to enhance the AEC user experience.
 Unified Shell delivers the application within an iframe on the `experience.adobe.com` URL path.

 Use the [Commerce Getting Started guide](../getting-started/overview.md) to set up your new Cloud Manager program and begin managing your Commerce application in a cloud-native environment.